Trepan-Debuggers/remake/docs/debugger/commands/running/step.rst

 **step** [ *count* ]

-Step execution until another stopping point is reached.
+Step execution until the next target is encountered.

+Stepping is like `next` but it is more fine-grained.
+However we still don't stop at targets for which there is no rule.

 Argument *count* means do this *count* times (or until there's another reason to stop.